sap-tutorials/sap-build-process-automation/tutorials/spa-bapi-actiongroup/spa-bapi-actiongroup.md

     <!-- border -->![Action Project](025.png)

-8. Under the **QUERY_TABLE** input, enter the name of the table you want to read.
+8. Under the `QUERY_TABLE` input, enter the name of the table you want to read.
 In this use case, we are reading **MAKT** table.
 Enter the number of rows you want to query in **ROWCOUNT** input parameter.

     <!-- border -->![Action Project](026.png)

 9. The parameter **Close Connection** closes the connection to your external system automatically.
-Hence you dont need to close the connection explicitly.
+Hence you don't need to close the connection explicitly.

     <!-- border -->![Action Project](035.png)